 Not a single lawyer contributing to this website condones racism or wants to see a homogenous profession.
-Lawyers opposing EDI come from a variety of backgrounds, ethnic groups, political and religious perspectives.
+Lawyers and paralegals opposing the SOP come from a variety of backgrounds, ethnic groups, political and religious perspectives.
 We are united in being against compelled speech and the abrogation of freedom of belief and conscience.
 We are concerned that the EDI initiative is largely ideologically-driven and not based on particularly compelling evidence that would befit the expectations anyone would have of the legal profession.

 What do you recommend that I do, as a concerned legal professional in Ontario?